Gianatmaja/Life-Insurance-Premium-Calculator/README.md

 The web application then outputs an amount, representing the annual cost of coverage required under the inputs and set assumptions.

+### Methodology
+We take the following assumptions to calculate the premium:
+- Risk free rate of 4% per annum.
+- Smoking increases mortality rate by 30%.
+- Life table taken from the [Global Health Organization](link:%20https://apps.who.int/gho/data/view.main.60750?lang=en)

+The method used to calculate the premium is the equivalence principle.
+This method mathces the benefits paid to the premium received, with regards to the death risk at each age and the risk-free rate.

 ### Web App in Action
 Some screenshots of the web app in action can be viewed below.